Delanie Walker: San Francisco 49ers

-2006 season: Rookie year
+2006 season

-Walker was drafted by San Francisco 49ers in the sixth round with the 175th overall pick in the 2006 NFL Draft.
+Walker was selected by San Francisco 49ers in the sixth round with the 175th overall pick in the 2006 NFL draft.
 He finished his rookie season with two receptions for 30 yards and had a 25-yard kickoff return in seven games and one start.

 2007 season

-During a Week 13 31-14 road loss to the Carolina Panthers, Walker caught his first NFL touchdown on a 21-yard pass from Trent Dilfer.
-In the next game against the Minnesota Vikings, Walker had his best game of the season, catching six passes for 66 yards as the 49ers lost by a score of 27-7.
+During a Week 13 31–14 road loss to the Carolina Panthers, Walker caught his first NFL touchdown on a 21-yard pass from Trent Dilfer.
+In the next game against the Minnesota Vikings, Walker had his best game of the season, catching six passes for 66 yards as the 49ers lost by a score of 27–7.

 Walker finished his second professional season with 21 receptions for 174 yards and a touchdown to go along with 63 return yards in 16 games and 10 starts.

 2008 season

-On June 22, 2008, the 49ers signed Walker to a three-year, $6 million extension through 2012.
-The deal included a $1.8 million signing bonus.
-During Week 4 of the preseason, Walker returned a kickoff for a 101-yard touchdown.
+On June 21, 2008, the 49ers signed Walker to a three-year, $6 million extension with a $1.8 million signing bonus through 2012.
+During Week 4 of the preseason against the San Diego Chargers, Walker returned a kickoff for a 101-yard touchdown.

-During a Week 3 31-13 victory over the Detroit Lions, Walker caught three passes for 44 yards and his first touchdown of the season.
+During a Week 3 31–13 victory over the Detroit Lions, Walker caught three passes for 44 yards and his first touchdown of the season.

 Walker finished the 2008 season with 10 receptions for 155 yards and a touchdown to go along with 257 return yards in 15 games and two starts.